hdShang/arxiv-daily/docs/cs-RO/2025-12-13/papers/251212230v1-learning-to-get-up-across-morphologies-zero-shot-recovery-with-a-uni.md

 ---
 layout: default
-title: Learning to Get Up Across Morphologies: Zero-Shot Recovery with a Unified Humanoid Policy
+title: "Learning to Get Up Across Morphologies: Zero-Shot Recovery with a Unified Humanoid Policy"
 ---

 # Learning to Get Up Across Morphologies: Zero-Shot Recovery with a Unified Humanoid Policy